freelancer-legal-guide

 2. Re-examine invoices

-When assessing whether a client is withholding payment or not, freelancers should look at their invoicing system.
+When assessing whether a client is withholding payment or not, freelancers should look at their billing software.
 With a clear, well-structured invoice generator, clients can simply click a button or send an email to respond to invoices, so there are fewer chances of the client forgetting to respond.

 3. Explore alternative communications